contributor-assistant/github-action/README.md

 #### 4. Signatures stored in a JSON file

 After the contributor signed the CLA, the contributor's signature with metadata will be stored in a json file inside the repository like below screenshot and you can specify the custom path to this file with `path-to-signatures` input in the workflow . <br/> The default path is `path-to-signatures: 'signatures/version1/cla.json'`

 ![Screenshot 2020-01-07 at 16 13 43](https://user-images.githubusercontent.com/33329946/71905595-c33aec80-3168-11ea-8a08-c78f13cb0dcb.png)

+#### 5. Signatures can be additionally stored on the Ethereum Blockchain

+To make the whole process more fraud resistant we grant the option to additionally store the signatures on the Ethereum Blockchain.
+To use this feature just set the `blockchain-storage-flag: true`.
+It might take some minutes until the transaction is validated.
+After this you can view the signatures stored on the Ethereum Blockchain [here](https://fabianriewe.github.io/cla-assistant-signature-finder) - special credits and thanks goes to @FabianRiewe.

 ### Environmental Variables :